How to Look Great in Your 30’s, 40’s, 50’s and beyond!

 Wear trendy items, but sprinkle it in.
 I don’t think I’d advise my mom to wear floral and stripes together, whereas I’d suggest it to a 30 somethings.
 HOWEVER, if you have a sassy-I-don’t-care attitude, I say, “DO IT!” and let your personality shine through.

-Many women in their 50’s say, “Oh that role goes against everything I learned in the 80s.”
+Many women in their 50’s say, “Oh that rule goes against everything I learned in the 80s.”
 Yes, that’s true.
 Be rebellious.
 Give it a try!!!
 You might like mixing metals!
 You might find a new style you like!
 My suggestion is to try a new style around the house first, then branch out to see if you can wear it in public.
 Clothing is so superficial, but you want to feel like you look comfortable, so that your amazing personality can shine through!

 A woman in her 50s can wear classic prints (a black and white plaid, or houndstooth) and look stellar!!!
 A woman in her 30s needs a bit of effort to make it look more her age.
 Pair trendy, youthful items with more refined items for an ageless look.

 OVERALL, less tonal change in an outfit is better.
 A younger gal can wear a yellow cardigan with stripes and jeans.
 Whereas an older woman might want to wear less dramatic colors (that being said, I saw a picture of an older gal with a floor length leopard print dress and a leather moto jacket and she looked flawless!
 If you wear something dramatic, make sure you put on your confident sassy pants as well!!).
 As I write this I’m thinking of outfits that 50 year old customers have purchased and they look AMAZING!
 The biggest thing that any wardrobe should have is confidence.
 If you want to wear red skinny jeans and a bold striped top – DO IT, but make sure you also have the confidence to wear with it, otherwise others will be able to tell that someone else dressed you.
 You can ease into more bold outfits if you want to, but chances are that is probably not your personality.
 You probably fall somewhere between wanting to stay out of Camp Frumpy and Camp Trying Too Hard, and you just want to look stylish.
 In which case, you should wear toned down colors, and mix and match them with trendy items (like lace and floral (no, you won’t look like you are wearing Grandma’s Muu-Muu)).
 On the trendy note: if you don’t recycle your clothes from 1986, they’ll come back, and they’ll be more stylish than they were the first time.
 Florals are one of my favorites.
-I’m not the most girly-girl (dirty, floral wearing, rivet gun wielding is more like it), but I have an affinity for floral (and lace.
+I’m not the most girly-girl (floral wearing, rivet-gun-wielding is more like it), but I have an affinity for floral (and lace.
 I didn’t use to like either one…but having a girl, and owning a store has a way of changing all that).
 The awesome thing about floral tops today, is most of them are not boxy and Muu-Muu like.
 They have an incredible shape, and look very modern, as opposed to potentially looking like curtains.

 I am a big fan of jackets at any age.
 They have a way of tying any outfit together and can dress up jeans and a tee, or dress it down!
 I am not a fan of matching twin sets.
 I prefer to break them up, because it looks more youthful (while keeping you out of Camp Trying Too Hard).
 Keeping a twin set together tends to look older, and less creative.
 I am a big fan of keeping the colors in similar families.
 If you have a leopard print cardigan, pair it with a solid twin top, or a dressed up knit tee (MUST BE FITTED), but I wouldn’t wear the tank and the cardigan together, if they match.
 (Of course there will be instances where I’d keep them together, but in general separate them).